Your Spine is critical for your overall health.

 Let’s start with the basics: YOUR SPINE IS IMPORTANT!

 You might be thinking, “Of course I know that my spine is important.”

-But if you really understand the WHY behind this concept, it can really alter the way you view your health and deeply inform your healthcare choices and habits.
+However, if you truly understand the WHY behind this concept, it can drastically change your perspective on health and deeply inform your healthcare choices and habits.

-Think of your spine as having two main functions, or two important jobs.
+Consider your spine to have two primary functions or important jobs.

 1. Structural Strength and Stability

 Your spine, like the pillars that support your house, provides the strength and rigidity to support your body.
 Your spine is the core structure to which your skull and other important body parts are attached because it is located in the center of your body.

 Your pelvis is linked to your lower spinal region, which is linked to your legs, knees, and feet.
 Your shoulders, arms, and hands make contact with the upper (thoracic) region of your spine.
 The spinal column is a critical central pillar that connects your entire body structurally.

 All of the forces, stresses, traumas, impacts, and movements you encounter throughout your life are reflected in your spinal column.
 This means that these stresses and forces are directed toward, and can end at, your spinal column.